Position Title: Guidance Counselor

 • Open to and participate in professional observation and regular feedback

 • Be passionate about girls’ empowerment and leadership

 • Have experience working with and mentoring colleagues

 • $5,250 for eight weeks of summer program inclusive of staff training, June 23 – August 16, 2016

 • Room and board at Mount Holyoke College for June 23 – August 15, 2016

 • Total travel reimbursement, for arriving to campus in June and leaving in August, is not to exceed $200 total if traveling beyond a 150 mile radius one-way from Mount Holyoke College.
 Point of origin and distance needs to be confirmed with the Summer Program Director before travel.

 • Upon arrival only, Girls Leadership will pick up staff arriving to Bradley International Airport, Amherst Bus Stop or Springfield Amtrak station.
 Girls Leadership is not able to accommodate transportation after the summer due to limited vehicle access.

 Applications will be reviewed and processed in the order received.
-Although the application deadline is February 1, 2016, hiring decisions may be made prior to this date.
+Applications are accepted until the position is filled.
+This job posting will be removed once the position is filled.
 Applicants should send a cover letter, resume, the application (click here for application), and at least three references’ contact information in MS Word or a PDF format to Cora Garner at email@example.com.